Debbyjones99/Reinforcement-Business-Intelligence-Operations-Analytics/README.md

 ### Key Findings
 * Total purchase cost: ₦53.8M
-•	Total quantity purchased: 2.9K units
+* Total quantity purchased: 2.9K units
-•	Supplier cost variance: approximately ₦3.3M
+* Supplier cost variance: approximately ₦3.3M
-•	Potential supplier savings: approximately ₦1.15M
+* Potential supplier savings: approximately ₦1.15M
-•	Mega Steel supplied the highest quantity at 765 units.
+* Mega Steel supplied the highest quantity at 765 units.
-•	Mega Steel recorded the highest supplier cost variance at approximately ₦1.07M.
+* Mega Steel recorded the highest supplier cost variance at approximately ₦1.07M.

 ### Supplier Savings Analysis

-The potential savings analysis was refined to compare supplier prices for the:
+**The potential savings analysis was refined to compare supplier prices for the:**

 Same manufacturer + same material size rather than comparing every supplier against one overall lowest price.
 This provides a more comparable and conservative estimate of the procurement opportunity.

-*Potential Opportunity*
+**Potential Opportunity**
+<p></p>
 ₦1.15M estimated potential supplier savings
 The estimate assumes that product quality, specifications, delivery requirements, payment terms and other commercial conditions are comparable.